10 Spring Activities for Toddlers (Calm, Simple and Screen-Free)

 The Bigger Picture

-By providing simple opportunities to interact with water, soil, plants, and natural materials, parents can support healthy development while creating joyful everyday moments.
+By giving toddlers access to water, soil, plants, and open space, you support development while creating everyday moments of joy.

-And often, the activities toddlers love most are the ones that require the least preparation at all.
+And often, the activities they love most are the simplest ones.